SliceFL/SliceFL.github.io/_pages/about.md

 ## Introduction

-The SliceFL project was created and is maintained by the Software Testing Group of the Department of Software Engineering at the University of Szeged, Institute of Informatics.
-Their research interests include testing, debugging, and investigating the effectiveness of automatic debugging methods.
+The SliceFL project was initiated and is maintained by the Software Testing and Debugging Group of the Department of Software Engineering at the University of Szeged.
+Our research interests include testing, debugging, and investigating the effectiveness of automatic debugging methods.

 ## The team